leafoffaith/front-end-masters/README.md

-#Projects created as part of Frontend Masters.
+# Projects created as part of Frontend Masters.
 https://frontendmasters.com/

-List of Projects
+## List of Projects
-1. Adopt Me!: A pet adoption app created using React
+1. Adopt Me! -> A pet adoption app created using React